TrainWeb.org Facebook Page

 Map: Ba 25 K 4 Topographic Maps

 Lystra Station, one of the branch's smallest stations, was the only one not located near a crossroads.
 As such, it was not busy and has largely been forgotten.
 I could find no photos of it other than this aerial in which the building appears above the R in ROAD.
-For a time, a spring water company shippped its product via Lystra Station.
+For a period, a spring water company shippped its product via Lystra Station.

 The pointed shadows in the farm fields suggest those are corn shocks rather than hay bales.